JosephDriedger/echoes-of-the-forgotten-keep/docs/GAME_DESIGN.md

 - Each room contains walls, floors, and decorative elements from the prefab library
 - Doors connect rooms and open automatically when the player approaches
 - Enemies are spawned within rooms
+- Floor switches can be linked to doors via trigger IDs for puzzle mechanics

 ### Prefab Types